lindseysim/templatize/more/compared/README.md

 **HTML escaping**

 Mustache pre-escapes all rendering content for HTML special characters, requiring the `&`-directive (or triple curly braces) to specifically not escape.
-Templatize, by default, does the opposite (not pre-escaping any render, unless specified to escape all in the options).
-Escaping can be done with formatting directives, with the qucikest method being suffixing with a semicolon (`;`).
+Templatize, by default, does the opposite (not pre-escaping any render, unless specified to [escape all in the options](../../#options)).
+Escaping can be done with formatting directives, with the quickest method being suffixing with a semicolon (`;`).

 &nbsp; *in Mustache:*